SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

         the merge conflict you simply have to make the code in the two "cells" work together.
 When you are done, remove the identifiers `<<<<<<<`, `=======` and `>>>>>>>`.

+        !!! note "Merge, rebase or fast-forward?"

+            On a `git pull` you can get messages like this the first time you try to pull after a merge conflict:

+            ```txt
+            hint: You have divergent branches and need to specify how to reconcile them.
+            hint: You can do so by running one of the following commands sometime before
+            hint: your next pull:
+            hint:
+            hint:   git config pull.rebase false  # merge
+            hint:   git config pull.rebase true   # rebase
+            hint:   git config pull.ff only       # fast-forward only
+            hint:
+            hint: You can replace "git config" with "git config --global" to set a default
+            hint: preference for all repositories.
+You can also pass --rebase, --no-rebase,
+            hint: or --ff-only on the command line to override the configured default per
+            hint: invocation.
+            ```

+            In general we recommend setiing `git config pull.rebase false` to merge the changes.
+This is the default behavior of git and is the most common way to resolve merge conflicts.
+However, if you are working on a project with many people and you want to keep the commit history clean, you can use `git config pull.rebase true` to rebase the changes.
+This will make it look like you made the changes directly on top of the latest commit.
+The last option `git config pull.ff only` will only allow you to pull changes that can be fast-forwarded.
+This is the most strict option and will not allow you to pull changes that have been made to the same lines of code as you have made changes to.

     4. Finally, commit the merge and try to push.

 8. (Optional) The above exercises have focused on how to use git from the terminal, which I highly recommend learning.